 - Notice your breath – how does the air feel entering your body?
 Is it warm?
 Is it cool?
 Is it hurried or shallow or deep?

 - And on leaving your body – how different does the air feel ?
 Is it warmer?
 Is it rushed, or is it slower?

-- Now focus on your body and on the rise and fall of your chest and stomach as your breathe in and out.
+- Now focus on your body and on the rise and fall of your chest and stomach as you breathe in and out.

-- With each new breath take the air in deep into your abdomen, and then release.
+- With each new breath take the air in deep into your abdomen and release.

 - As you continue to breathe exhale slower and slower.

 - And with each breath visualise exhaling out your stressors.